-The group takes protecting employees' health and safety as one of its corporate social responsibilities and strives to create a safety working environment through establishing workplace safety guidelines, providing safety trainings and adopting emergency measures in compliance with local legislations and regulations.
+Safeguarding the health and safety of employees has always been a priority to the group's operations.
+The group strives to create a safety working environment through establishing workplace safety guidelines, providing safety trainings and adopting emergency measures in compliance with local legislations and regulations.
 The group provides protective equipment, trainings and guidelines based on employees' job natures.
 Under the outbreak of coronavirus pandemic, the group has placed efforts in shielding the health of its employees by stepping up hygiene measures at workplace and providing employees with personal protective equipment such as surgical face masks and instant hand sanitizer.

-Furthermore, the group arranges regular health seminars and events for all employees to promote a safe and healthy culture in the workplace.
-The group has invited Occupational Safety & Health Council to organize a physical activity workshop at head office during the year to advocate healthy working environment.
-Apart from physical health, the group also pledges to promote a mental-friendly workplace environment.
+Besides, regular health seminars and events are arranged for all employees to promote a safe and healthy culture in the workplace.
+During the year, the group participated PowerUP program organized by Gain Miles Group with an aim to boost up the energy level of employees.
+Regular webinars on health, wealth and career aspects are arranged for employees who are free to participate according to their personal interests.
+Furthermore, the group also pledges to promote a mental-friendly workplace environment.
 The group has signed Mental Health Workplace Charter introduced by the Advisory Committee on Mental Health of the Department of Health.
 Fulfilling the objectives of the Charter, the group distributes monthly message to staff to raise their awareness about mental health issues and strengthen positive minds of them.